Python-PyQt/PyQt6-Docs/descriptions/QtDesigner/QDesignerContainerExtension-c.rst

 .. literalinclude:: ../../../snippets/qttools-src-designer-src-designer-doc-snippets-plugins-doc_src_qtdesigner.py
     :lines: 119-138

 Since we are implementing an interface, we must ensure that it's made known to the meta object system using the Q_INTERFACES() macro.
-This enables *Qt Designer* to use the qobject_cast() function to query for supported interfaces using nothing but a :sip:ref:`~PyQt6.QtCore.QObject` pointer.
+This enables Qt Widgets Designer to use the qobject_cast() function to query for supported interfaces using nothing but a :sip:ref:`~PyQt6.QtCore.QObject` pointer.

-You must reimplement several functions to enable *Qt Designer* to manage a custom multi-page container widget: *Qt Designer* uses :sip:ref:`~PyQt6.QtDesigner.QDesignerContainerExtension.count` to keep track of the number pages in your container, :sip:ref:`~PyQt6.QtDesigner.QDesignerContainerExtension.widget` to return the page at a given index in the list of the container's pages, and :sip:ref:`~PyQt6.QtDesigner.QDesignerContainerExtension.currentIndex` to return the list index of the selected page. *Qt Designer* uses the :sip:ref:`~PyQt6.QtDesigner.QDesignerContainerExtension.addWidget` function to add a given page to the container, expecting it to be appended to the list of pages, while it expects the :sip:ref:`~PyQt6.QtDesigner.QDesignerContainerExtension.insertWidget` function to add a given page to the container by inserting it at a given index.
+You must reimplement several functions to enable Qt Widgets Designer to manage a custom multi-page container widget: Qt Widgets Designer uses :sip:ref:`~PyQt6.QtDesigner.QDesignerContainerExtension.count` to keep track of the number pages in your container, :sip:ref:`~PyQt6.QtDesigner.QDesignerContainerExtension.widget` to return the page at a given index in the list of the container's pages, and :sip:ref:`~PyQt6.QtDesigner.QDesignerContainerExtension.currentIndex` to return the list index of the selected page.
+Qt Widgets Designer uses the :sip:ref:`~PyQt6.QtDesigner.QDesignerContainerExtension.addWidget` function to add a given page to the container, expecting it to be appended to the list of pages, while it expects the :sip:ref:`~PyQt6.QtDesigner.QDesignerContainerExtension.insertWidget` function to add a given page to the container by inserting it at a given index.

-In *Qt Designer* the extensions are not created until they are required.
-For that reason you must also create a :sip:ref:`~PyQt6.QtDesigner.QExtensionFactory`, i.e a class that is able to make an instance of your extension, and register it using *Qt Designer*'s :sip:ref:`~PyQt6.QtDesigner.QExtensionManager`.
+In Qt Widgets Designer the extensions are not created until they are required.
+For that reason you must also create a :sip:ref:`~PyQt6.QtDesigner.QExtensionFactory`, i.e a class that is able to make an instance of your extension, and register it using Qt Widgets Designer's :sip:ref:`~PyQt6.QtDesigner.QExtensionManager`.

-When a container extension is required, *Qt Designer*'s :sip:ref:`~PyQt6.QtDesigner.QExtensionManager` will run through all its registered factories calling :sip:ref:`~PyQt6.QtDesigner.QExtensionFactory.createExtension` for each until the first one that is able to create a container extension, is found.
+When a container extension is required, Qt Widgets Designer's :sip:ref:`~PyQt6.QtDesigner.QExtensionManager` will run through all its registered factories calling :sip:ref:`~PyQt6.QtDesigner.QExtensionFactory.createExtension` for each until the first one that is able to create a container extension, is found.
 This factory will then create the extension for the plugin.

-There are four available types of extensions in *Qt Designer*: :sip:ref:`~PyQt6.QtDesigner.QDesignerContainerExtension` , :sip:ref:`~PyQt6.QtDesigner.QDesignerMemberSheetExtension`, :sip:ref:`~PyQt6.QtDesigner.QDesignerPropertySheetExtension` and :sip:ref:`~PyQt6.QtDesigner.QDesignerTaskMenuExtension`. *Qt Designer*'s behavior is the same whether the requested extension is associated with a multi page container, a member sheet, a property sheet or a task menu.
+There are four available types of extensions in Qt Widgets Designer: :sip:ref:`~PyQt6.QtDesigner.QDesignerContainerExtension` , :sip:ref:`~PyQt6.QtDesigner.QDesignerMemberSheetExtension`, :sip:ref:`~PyQt6.QtDesigner.QDesignerPropertySheetExtension` and :sip:ref:`~PyQt6.QtDesigner.QDesignerTaskMenuExtension`.
+Qt Widgets Designer's behavior is the same whether the requested extension is associated with a multi page container, a member sheet, a property sheet or a task menu.

 The :sip:ref:`~PyQt6.QtDesigner.QExtensionFactory` class provides a standard extension factory, and can also be used as an interface for custom extension factories.
 You can either create a new :sip:ref:`~PyQt6.QtDesigner.QExtensionFactory` and reimplement the :sip:ref:`~PyQt6.QtDesigner.QExtensionFactory.createExtension` function.
 For example: